Skip to content

 Vibe: Coworking-friendly, design-led, mid-energy

 Purpose-built for the work-and-travel crowd.
-Solid Wi-Fi, dedicated coworking space, beautiful courtyards, monthly events.
+Solid Wi-Fi, dedicated coworking space, good courtyards, monthly events.
 Long-stay rates available.

 Lookout Lisbon Hostel (also listed above)